nuCarve/laserpost/tests/README.md

 overridding with new options will add those options.
 To remove an option, specify `null` as the value.
 Options can be an array when multiple arguments are needed, such as `["-a", "32"]`.
 Properties are mapped to post-processor properties, and use a similar approach as options.

+When a test runs, the resulting `validators` define what how to manage the results of the execution so the results can be saved in a snapshot.
+There are multiple validators, such as XPath and Text, that provide their own sets of features.
+The XPath validator will always remove all comments from the file, and then further allows limiting the content to specific XPath queries to limit the scope of what is validated for any particular test.
+The Text validator provides an option to filter (remove) content from the snapshot based on matching regular expressions.

+## Test artifacts

+A directory is created for each test execution, in the `results` folder under the working CNC folder.
+The default, for example, would be `tests/cnc/results`.
+It is organized first by the name of the post (such as `tests/cnc/results/laserpost-lightburn`) followed by the name of the test (converted to lowercase, with dashes as separators).
+For example, for the test called 'Test workspace offsets' for the 'laserpost-lightburn' CPS post, the directory would become `tests/cnc/results/laserpost-lightburn/test-workspace-offsets`.

+The artifacts folder is removed, including all contents, at the start of each test run.

+## Test snapshots

+Similar to the `results` folder, the `snapshots` folder (in the same parent directory) contains all the accepted snapshot files (maintained in git).
+If a post is changed that results in a failed snapshot comparison, the solutions are to either adjust the filters (see the `tests.json` file) to remove the difference from comparison, or to record a new snapshot (after it has been validated).
+See the `-?` command for the options to limit the scope of what tests are executed, and to specify to reset the snapshot contents.

 ## License